Author: Anna Burgess – Osteopath

 Weight gain around the belly area can put extra stress on the abdominal muscles.
 Pair this with lots of heavy lifting and labor with poor technique over time can lead to separation of the abdominal muscles.

-For the men we often see these many years down the track and it is more challenging to work with, but we can still help.
+For the men, we often see these many years down the track and it is more challenging to work with, but we can still help.
 We recommend that if you are in a heavy lifting job that you learn how to use your core properly and take your time with proper lifting technique to prevent it happening in the first place.
 We recommend seeing a practitioner that understands abdominal separation who can prescribe a specific exercise program that includes core exercises.

 How to Detect a Separation